UWCS/rs118/resources/1/notes.md

 ## Pattern Matching ([6.2](https://doc.rust-lang.org/book/ch06-02-match.html))

-Those of you familiar with functional languages will be pleased to hear that rust can do this.
+Those of you familiar with functional languages will be pleased to hear that Rust can do this.
 Those of you not lucky enough to be familiar with functional languages will likely be a bit confused.
 Think of it as a fancy switch statement for now.
 Here's an example, using our `Colour` enum from earlier:

 ```rust
 enum Colour {